Chicken Katsu

-If you love Asian-inspired recipes, then you’ve got to try my Thai grilled chicken and my beef teriyaki noodles!
+If you love Asian-inspired recipes, then you’ve got to try my Asian Steak and Noodles or my Fried Rice in the Air Fryer!

 Homemade chicken Katsu is the perfect weeknight dinner.
 (No takeout required!)
 It’s super simple to make and tastes amazing.
 Chicken Katsu is a Japanese-style chicken cutlet that is breaded and then fried.
 It comes out super crispy on the outside and perfectly juicy and tender on the inside.